emerald-dao/beginner-cadence-course/chapter1/day2/README.md

 # Quests

-You only have 1 Quest for this day.
 Please feel free to answer in the language of your choice.

 1. What are the 5 Cadence Programming Language Pillars?